 Whether or not you can switch bank accounts online depends on whether or not your bank is signed up to the Current Account Switch Service.
-Most UK banks have signed up for this service, but you can double-check whether the bank of your dreams has here.
+You can check if your bank has signed up.

 If you're overdrawn, you might not be able to complete the process online.
 You may need to speak to your current bank and your new bank over the phone or in-person to determine your next steps.